-The student co-op work experience is designed to provide a period of full-time, productive, paid employment in industry or government.
+The student co-op work experience is designed to provide a period of full-time, productive, paid employment in the field of outdoor recreation.
 The co-op work experience enables the student to apply classroom theory and skills to employment practices.
-It provides the student, faculty, and the employer with a measuring device for assessing the student's approach to full-time employment.
+It provides the student, faculty, and the employer with a measuring device for assessing the student's approach to full-time employment